Zytronium/atlas-the-joy-of-painting-api/README.md

   - `all` (default): Within each filter, the episode must include all specified values (i.e., tree, trees, grass, etc.).
   - `any`: Within each filter, the episode can include any one of the specified values.

-\* `matchFilters` is not implemented yet.

 Examples:
 - `/episodes/filter?matchFilters=all&matchValues=any`
-  Episodes must match all provided filters, but within each filter, at least 1 value matches.
+  Episodes must match all provided filters, and within each filter, at least 1 value matches.

 - `/episodes/filter?matchFilters=any&matchValues=all`
   Episodes must fully satisfy at least one filter (i.e., all subjects match OR all colors match).

+- `/episodes/filter?matchFilters=all&matchValues=all`
+  Episodes must fully satisfy all filters.

+- `/episodes/filter?matchFilters=any&matchValues=any`
+  Episodes must match at least one value from at least one filter.

 Both parameters are optional and case-insensitive.
 Invalid or missing values default to `all`.